WhatsARanjit/magicbox/README.md

 ### `/api/1.0/function`

-Test that a function produces an expected value or error.
+Test that a Puppet function produces an expected value or error.

 __Parameters:__